nops-io/nops-cloud-account-registration/nops-aws-account-register/README.md

 ## Following is the list of folders and a description of the items they contain:

 ### cloudformation-single-acc-register
-This folder contains CloudFormation template to register a single AWS account with nOps.
+This folder contains CloudFormation template to register a single AWS account (No AWS organization) or Organization master payer account with nOps.

-### cloudformation-org-accounts-register
+### cloudformation-org-member-accounts-register
-This folder contains CloudFormation templates to register multiple AWS accounts within an organization, for consolidated billing and organization to nOps.
+This folder contains CloudFormation templates to register multiple AWS organization member accounts to nOps.

 ### lambda_functions
 This folder contains the python code for the lambda function which registers AWS accounts to nOps.